 Banks and mortgage lenders typically provide three months for the homeowner to become current.
 Of course this number can vary by bank and situation sometimes.

 If a homeowner fails to make the necessary payments, the bank will foreclose on the home, assuming ownership, and evict the homeowner.
 Thankfully, during this stage of the foreclosure process, a mortgage holder has the opportunity to take advantage of several options to prevent losing their home.

 If you’re behind on mortgage payments, you’re likely to receive a “notice of default” from your mortgage lender.

 This document will state that you have not made mortgage payments for the last 90-180 days.
 It’s important not to panic.

 You have options that can delay or even prevent losing your home:

 - If your mortgage is “above water,” (meaning you have equity in your house) you may be able to refinance your mortgage, receiving lower monthly payments.
-Check with your local Longwood mortgage broker… or contact us and we can connect you with a reputable one.
+Check with your local Central Florida mortgage broker… or contact us and we can connect you with a reputable one.

-- You may be able to quickly sell your home to a real estate investor that’s reputable in Longwood like us at AdAstra Realty Group LLC., using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Longwood FL area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.
+- You may be able to quickly sell your home to a real estate investor that’s reputable in Central Florida like us at AdAstra Realty Group LLC., using the cash acquired to pay the months of back-payments owed (or we *may* be able to work out something with the lender that relieves all or part of your back payments.We can buy your Central Florida FL area home quickly, often in just a week or two, will pay in cash, and takes the stress out of trying to find a buyer.